Javacord/Infrastructure/README.md

-# TeamCity-Configuration
+# Javacord Infrastructure

-Javacord's configurations for the TeamCity build server
+The configuration for Javacord's infrastructure.

 ## Contents